-Big mind is, you know, something big, in contrast to the small mind.
+Big mind is something big, in contrast to the small mind.
 So it is not real big mind.
 No-mind is actually the great mind.
 Same thing will be true for our Tassajara institute or Zen Center.
-Why we have Zen Center is to develop our big mind, so that we can develop our big mind we have Zen Center.
+Why we have Zen Center is to develop our big mind-so that we can develop our big mind we have Zen Center.
 So that we can continue to practice our way and develop our way, we have Zen Center.
-But if you have the idea of Zen Center too much as an organization-institute, that is still [laughs], you know, something wrong with it.
+But if you have the idea of Zen Center too much as an organization-institute, that is still [laughs] something wrong with it.
 This point should be, at the same time, carefully examined.
 We should know what we are doing here or in the city zendo.

-Here is a kōan or Zen story which was told by Fuketsu Enshō3 who-three or four-fourth generation of Rinzai.4 And on some occasion, maybe, he mounted-he mounted on the altar and told the students-here is my translation for it: "If you pick up one dust, nation will become prosperous.
-If you pick up one dust, nation will become prosperous.
+Here is a kōan or Zen story which was told by Fuketsu Enshō [Fenghsüeh Yen-chao (Fuketsu Enshō): 896-973.
+Chinese Rinzai master.] who was third or fourth generation of Rinzai.
+[Rinzai Gigen \rightarrow Koke Zonshō \rightarrow Nanin Egyō \rightarrow Fuiketsu Enshō.]
+And on some occasion, maybe, he mounted on the altar and told the students-here is my translation for it: "If you pick up one dust, nation will become prosperous.
 If you don't, nothing will happen."
 That is first part [of Case 61].
 That is what Fuketsu Enshō said when he mounted on the altar.

-And to this, Setchō said-says, taking up one staff.
-You know, staff is long stick.
+And to this, Setchō said, taking up one staff-staff is long stick.
 And Setchō said: "Is there anyone who would go through birth and death with you?
 Is there anyone who would go through birth and death with you?"
 And that is the whole story.

 Fuketsu said, "If you pick up a speck of dust, nation will become prosperous.
 If you do not, nothing will happen."
 That is what Fuketsu Enshō said.
-Later after Fuketsu died, Setchō-zenji said, taking up his staff: "Is there anyone who would go through birth and death with you?
-Is there anyone who would go [through] birth and death with you?"
-That is Setchō, you know, what Setchō said.
+Later after Fuketsu died, Setchō-zenji said, taking up his staff: "Is there anyone who would go through birth and death with you?"
+That is what Setchō said.
 And there is appreciatory word by same Zen Master Setchō.
 But I want to explain the first part first.

-"If you pick up a dust": What it means-"pick up a dust," means, you know, to do-to do something like to start some monastery or to start some Zen group in everywhere-in somewhere.
-That is to pick up, actually-what he meant is to have some group or to start some zendo.
-That is to-but actually, he didn't say so.
+"If you pick up a dust": What it means-"pick up a dust," means to do something like to start some monastery or to start some Zen group somewhere.
+That is to pick up.
+What he meant is to have some group or to start some zendo.
+But actually, he didn't say so.
 Just to pick up a dust.